Friends of Innerpeffray Library

 Red kites were once Britain’s most common bird of prey.
 By the early 1900s they’d been wiped out of Scotland and England following centuries of ruthless persecution.
 When some reintroduced kites began roosting on their 1,400-acre farm at Argaty in Perthshire, Tom Bowser’s parents, Lynn and Niall, decided to turn their estate into a safe haven.
 They began feeding the birds and invited the world to come and see them, learn about them and fall in love with them.
 A Sky Full of Kites is the story of the Argaty Red Kite project, and the re-establishing of these magnificent raptors to Scotland, but it is also more than that.
 Lynn and Niall’s son Tom, who returned to work on the farm after a career in journalism, reveals his passion for nature and his desire to dedicate his family’s land to conservation.

 Advance booking essential.
 Tickets £10, FOIL members and Patrons £5.
-Ticket will be available shortly.
+Tickets are available now.

 Booking Arrangements under Covid Regulations